nesl/LanguageCE/README.md

 # Introduction

-TBD

-# Language Semantics

-TBD: Defining CE and AE

-# Language Usage

-## How do we express statements?
+This repo provides a way to specify complex events which reads in event information from multiple sensor sources.
+See the example_data/ folder to format input.
+Ideally this repo should be used as part of https://github.com/nesl/DANCER which provides a client that generates this information.
+However, we have also provided some examples so this repo can be used standalone.
+See the main function under test_ce.py to see how this can be used.

 ### Setting up a Complex Event

 First, we have to set up complex events.
 The complexEvent class is responsible for executing our symbolic logic.
-The initialization takes no parameters.
+The initialization takes only one parameter - class_mappings.
+Class mappings map a string describing the object into the object label.
+For example, {"person": 0,"car": 2,"package": 30}.
+The string description is used by our later atomic event syntax to target particular objects.
 ```
-ce_name = complexEvent()
+ce_name = complexEvent(class_mappings)
 ```

 ### Adding Watchboxes

 Next, we have to set up our spatial detection features, such as watchboxes.
 These take the following format:
 ```
-ce_name.addWatchbox("XX = watchbox('YY', positions=[aa,bb,cc,dd], id=ZZ)")
+ce_name.addWatchbox(name='XX', region_id='YY', positions=[aa,bb,cc,dd], classes=['ZZ'], watchbox_id=WBID , class_mappings=class_mappings)")
 ```
 Here, XX is the name of our watchbox which can be referenced in later events.
-YY is the camera stream name, although at this time it doesn't do anything.
-The positions of aa,bb,cc,dd refer to the top left and bottom right coordinates of the watchbox in the image.
-The id of ZZ is an integer number which corresponds to the detected object of interest given by YOLO.
-An example of these returned events is shown in complex_events.json:
+YY is corrsponds to a particular ID of a camera.
+The positions of aa,bb,cc,dd refer to the top left (aa,bb) and bottom right (cc,dd) coordinates of the watchbox in the image.
+ZZ is an string describing the class of object that this watchbox should monitor for.
+There may be multiple strings for classes.
+WBID is a unique integer ID assigned to this watchbox - this will later be removed since it serves the same function as name.  class_mappings is the same dictionary object described earlier.

+### Events which Affect Watchboxes

+In this system, we receive data about events which alter the state of watchboxes.
+These events originate from distributed sensors, or in our examples, as text files which list out each event.
+These events are structured as follows:
 ```
-{"camera_id": 3, "results": [[[0], [true], 1]], "time": 630}
+{'frame_index': FRAME_INDEX, 'tracks': {}, 'vicinal_events': []}
 ```
-In this example, we capture an object of class 0 (which would've been the value of ZZ).
-As you can see, this entry in complex_events.json contains a camera_id which we currently don't use.
-In addition, it has a 'results field', which refers to the following:
+FRAME_INDEX is an integer describes the current frame index of, for example, a video.  'tracks' describes a dictionary consisting of { trackID : {'bbox_data': BB_DATA, 'prediction' : PRED_LABEL} }.  trackID is a unique integer assigned to a detected object after a tracking algorithm is applied.
+BB_DATA is a list of coordinates within an image where the object is located.
+PRED_LABEL is an integer corresponding to the detected object's label.  'vicinal_events' further includes information about the object and how it interacted with a watchbox.
+For example, in example_data/ce1_carla_example/ae_cam1.txt:
 ```
-"results": [[[watchbox_id], [event_occurred], object_track_id]]
+{'frame_index': 161, 'tracks': {3082: {'bbox_data': [743.06, 353.0, 790.74, 418.8], 'prediction': 0}}, 'vicinal_events': [{'camera_id': 1, 'results': [{'track_id': 3082, 'watchboxes': [0], 'enters': [True], 'directions': ['middle'], 'class': 0}], 'time': 161}]}
 ```
-This means that we only get results when an object enters a watchbox or exits the watchbox.
-Moreover, the 'watchbox_id' corresponds to the 'id=ZZ' statement we used previously in addWatchbox.
+This line describes the detected objects and vicinal events at frame index 161.
+It detects a unique object, which is assigned the trackID of 3082 with class 0 (pedestrian if we use the previously mentioned class_mapping).
+The vicinal event shows that this object showed up in camera with ID 1, and it entered watchbox ID of 0 from the middle of the watchbox.

 ### Adding Atomic Events

 To add an event we can simply use the following syntax:
 ```
-event_name = Event("WATCHBOX_NAME.composition(at=EVENT_INDEX, model=VEHICLE_CLASS).ATTRIBUTE==CC")
+event_name = Event("WATCHBOX_NAME.composition(at=EVENT_INDEX, model=OBJECT_CLASS).ATTRIBUTE==CC")
 ```
 where WATCHBOX_NAME refers to the name of our watchbox declared previously (e.g. XX).
 The '.composition()' takes several parameters:

 at=EVENT_INDEX, which refers to the current and previous events occurring in this watchbox.
 Importantly, the order of time is reversed: at=0 refers to the current time, while at=1 refers to the previous event, and at=2 refers to the previous to previous event, etc.

-model=VEHICLE_CLASS refers to the name of the vehicle class we want the watchbox to filter for.
+model=OBJECT_CLASS refers to the name of the object class we want the watchbox to filter for (which should correspond to the string description used in our class_mappings).
 In the current implementation it is not used internally yet.

 ATTRIBUTE is really just a class attribute which is returned from the composition() function.
 For more information, see class watchboxResult in ce_builder.py.
 This attribute can have some arithmetic or logical operators, the same which Python uses.  **In fact, every statement inside Event() is really just a string which is executed as a Python command.**